KILTprotocol/dena-bmil/README.md

   - checks, if a store file exists
     - if not -> get random from python script -> make new identity -> store it in an encrypted file
     - if it does exist -> decrypt file -> setup identity

+## How to use
+- Local development
+  - Use node v10 or v12
+  - Install dependencies with `yarn install`
+  - Use in development mode with `yarn start`
+    - This will use a mock implementation of the zymkey cryto chip
+- To use on OLI box
+  - Make sure nodejs and yarn are installed
+  - Make sure python3 is installed
+  - Make sure, that zymkey libraries are installed
+    - If not install them according to point 4 in the manual: https://community.zymbit.com/t/getting-started-zymkey4i-with-raspberry-pi/202
+  - `yarn install` for dependencies
+  - `yarn build` to build the application in production mode using zymkey crypto chip
+  - `yarn serve` to run the application

 ## Notes
 ### Setup